On Robustness of Finetuned Transformer-based NLP Models: Results and Analysis

-The robustness analysis of the three Transformer models in Table~\ref{inference-robustnes} reveals that they exhibit similar characteristics for most inference tasks, with GPT-2 displaying better robustness in the RTE task.
+\textbf{Natural Language Inference tasks} Robustness analysis of the three Transformer models in Table~\ref{tab:singlesent-sim-and-paraphrase-robustness-score} reveals that they exhibit similar characteristics for most inference tasks, with GPT-2 displaying better robustness in RTE.
 Moreover, for the same RTE task, GPT-2's robustness score exceeded 1 for some perturbations, signifying its better performance in the presence of perturbations.
 The study highlights the significance of taking into account the task and model in evaluating robustness.

-It was found that the Transformer models demonstrated high tolerance towards Dropping first word and Bias perturbations, suggesting that these perturbations have a minimal impact on the model's performance.
+Further, the Transformer models demonstrated high tolerance towards ``Dropping first word'' and ``Bias'' perturbations, suggesting that these perturbations have a minimal impact on the model's performance.
 The results of this study provide valuable insights to researchers and practitioners for making informed decisions about selecting appropriate models for various applications and domains.

+\textbf{Natural Language Generation Tasks} Table~\ref{tab:generative-robustness-scores} shows robustness scores for various generative tasks.
+For text summarization, GPT-2 exhibits higher robustness than T5 in terms of ROUGE-1 and ROUGE-2 metrics, but not for ROUGE-L. For free-form generation, GPT-2 excels in perturbations involving word or parts-of-speech removal, demonstrating higher robustness compared to T5.
+On the other hand, T5 showcases superior robustness in other types of perturbations.
+Interestingly, both models exhibit excellent performance when swapping words, highlighting their ability to generate varied and coherent text even when rearranging sentence structures.
+For question generation, GPT-2 outperforms T5 in most of cases.
+However, T5 exhibits higher robustness specifically in scenarios involving the `Swap text' perturbation, highlighting its ability to generate coherent summaries even when the sentence structure is rearranged.
+Notably, the perturbations of dropping nouns, verbs, or changing characters continue to have the most significant impact on models' performance.

-\subsection{Does the impact of input text perturbations on finetuned models differ across layers?}
+\subsection{Is the impact of perturbations on finetuned models different across layers?}

+We conducted a layer-wise analysis on BERT, GPT-2, and T5 models using the training and validation datasets.
+Specifically, we extracted the layer-wise hidden states for BERT's \texttt{[CLS]} token, last token hidden states for GPT-2, and T5 decoder hidden states.
+Logistic regression models were then trained on the hidden states for training dataset, and employed to predict labels for the hidden state representations for the validation dataset.
+Subsequently, we assessed the impact of perturbations by comparing the performance of these models with the unperturbed dataset, and the top three affected layers were identified.
+We depict the top three affected layers for BERT, GPT-2 and T5 in Figs.~\ref{fig: BERT-affected-layers},~\ref{fig: GPT-2-affected-layers} and~\ref{fig: T5-affected-layers} respectively for classification tasks.